Ghost (musical): Subsequent productions

 The first North American tour began at the Proctor's Theater in Schenectady, NY on 14 September 2013.
 The cast featured Steven Grant Douglas as Sam, Katie Postotnik as Molly, Robby Haltiwanger as Carl, and Carla R. Stewart as Oda Mae Brown.

 A debut season in Melbourne, Australia, had been confirmed to open in August 2013.
 The production was postponed due to "complications with transporting the famously technologically intricate set".
 The show eventually had an Australian premiere in 2016, opening in Adelaide before touring to Melbourne, Sydney and Perth.
 The cast featured Rob Mills as Sam and Jemma Rix as Molly.

 A 2013 South Korean production starred Joo Won as Sam and Ivy as Molly.
 In 2014, Christian Bautista played Sam and Cris Villonco played Molly in the 2014 Manila production.

 The English Theatre Frankfurt staged the German premiere of Ghost in November 2014.
 Aaron Sidwell played Carl.

 An Asian tour was launched in 2015 in which starred Liam Doyle as Sam, Lucie Jones as Molly, and Andrew Langtree as Carl.
 There was a second Asian tour which began in 2016.
 Ghost has also played international destinations including Italy, Czech Republic and Singapore.

 The German speaking premiere of Ghost was in 2017 in Linz, Austria.
 The production starred Riccardo Greco as Sam, Anaïs Lueken as Molly, Peter Lewys Preston as Carl and Ana Milva Gomes as Oda Mae.

 The Russian premiere of Ghost took place on 7 October 2017 at the Moscow Youth Palace, starring Pavel Levkin as Sam, Galina Bezruk as Molly and Marina Ivanova as Oda Mae.

-On 14 March 2019 Heltemus Production had the Danish premiere of Ghost with the original music, and with Danish translations of book and lyrics.
+On 14 March 2019, Heltemus Production had the Danish premiere of Ghost with the original music, and with Danish translations of book and lyrics.
 The musical was directed and choreographed by Tobias Larsson and with set design by Rikke Juellund.
+The production starred Mikkel Moltke Hvilsom as Sam, Frederikke Vedel as Molly, Johannes Nymark as Carl, and Sara Gadborg as Oda Mae.

-A French-language production of Ghost will open on 7 September 2019 at Théâtre Mogador in Paris.
+A French-language production of Ghost opened on 7 September 2019 at Théâtre Mogador in Paris.

 A Japanese production of Ghost is scheduled to run from March 5 to March 23, 2021, at Theater Clie in Tokyo.
 The play will star Kenji Urai as Sam, Koki Mizuta as Carl, and Kumiko Mori as Oda Mae.
 Miyu Sakihi and Reika Sakurai are double-cast as Molly.

+On 1 October 2024, a concert performance played at the Adelphi Theatre in London's West End with a cast featuring Lucie Jones as Molly and Oliver Tompsett as Sam.

+An Israeli language production of Ghost will open on 2025 at Habima Theatre in Tel Aviv.